IPG-Automotive-UK/infofile-utils/README.md

 const infofile = require("@ipguk/infofile-reader-and-writer");

-// get the absolute path to the infofile const infofilePath = C:\infofiles\infofile
+// get the absolute path to the infofile const file = C:\infofiles\infofile

-// delete the keys "Body.mass" and "nAxle" status = infofile.deleteKey({infofilePath, keys: ["Body.mass", "nAxle"]});
+// delete the keys "Body.mass" and "nAxle" status = infofile.deleteKey({file, keys: ["Body.mass", "nAxle"]});

-// console.log the status, returns an object with the keys "key" and "status" e.g. {key: "Body.mass", status: 0}, {key: "nAxle", status: 0} where status is 0 if successful, -1 if not console.log(status)
+// console.log the status, returns an object with the keys "keys" and "status" e.g. {keys: "Body.mass", status: 0}, {keys: "nAxle", status: 0} where status is 0 if successful, -1 if not console.log(status)
 ```